Get a FREE Citizenship Guide. Download Your Copy! Call 503-427-8243

 Erin obtained undergraduate degrees in Spanish and Political Science, magna cum laude, and then went on to study law at the University of Arizona College of Law.
 During law school, Erin argued an employment discrimination case before the 9th Circuit Court of Appeals in 2008.

-In 2009, Erin opened her own law office in Vancouver Washington, handling family and immigration law cases for over six years.
-Erin is thrilled to focus upon family immigration now with Passage Immigration Law, formerly Widman Immigration Law Firm.
-She truly enjoys bring families and couples together.
+Prior to joining Passage, Erin managed her own family law office in Vancouver, Washington.
+Erin is thrilled to focus upon family immigration because she truly enjoys bring families and couples together.

-Erin is a member of Phi Beta Kappa, the Washington State Bar Association, Oregon Bar Association, and the American Immigration Lawyers Association (AILA).
+Erin has practiced law for ten years.
+She is a member of Phi Beta Kappa, the Washington State Bar Association, Oregon Bar Association, and the American Immigration Lawyers Association (AILA).
 Erin lives in Portland, and enjoys traveling around the world with her husband.

 Julia is an attorney with experience in a wide range of immigration matters, focusing her practice primarily in the area of business immigration law.
 She successfully handled hundreds of immigration cases including labor certifications, audits, EB-1/EB-2 petitions, and all types of non-immigrant visas such as H-1B, O-1, L-1, E-3, TN, J, and F.